Get insider access

 5. Best Bagless Canister Vacuum

-If you want to avoid buying new dirtbags periodically, consider the Dyson Cinetic Big Ball.
+If you want to avoid buying new dirtbags periodically, consider the Dyson Cinetic Big Ball, one of the best bagless canister vacuums we've tested.
 It doesn't offer the same level of performance as the similarly priced Pure Suction variant of the Miele Classic C1, as it struggles with bulky debris and material embedded deep in carpets.
 However, unlike the Miele, ownership costs are practically nonexistent if you maintain it according to manufacturer recommendations due to its bagless design and the lack of conventional fabric or paper filters.
 Dyson advertises its cyclonic filter system as being capable of providing HEPA-level filtration.
 However, it still won't be your first choice if you suffer from serious allergies; shaking out its dustbin can release a cloud of dust into the air, making it a much less hygienic process than disposing of a sealed dirtbag.

 This compact vacuum is easy to store and maneuver in tight areas, thanks partly to its lightweight plastic wand.
 The canister body is rather heavy but carries most of its weight very low to the ground, so you don't need to worry about the vacuum tipping over when pulling it around on uneven surfaces.
-Unfortunately, some debris can get stuck at its floorhead's wheels due to static buildup.
+Unfortunately, static buildup can cause some debris to get stuck on its floorhead's wheels.

 See our review